jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 trusted implicitly \- even if the machine that computed them is not trustworthy at all.
-Developing rigorous, full\-stack threat models and testing frameworks is critical and urgent work.The rapid advancement of large language modelsin artificial intelligence.
+Developing rigorous, full\-stack threat models and testing frameworks is critical and urgent work.
+
+The rapid advancement of large language models in artificial intelligence.
 Large\-scale natural language models such as GPT\-3 and others have been scaling at 1\-2 orders of magnitude per year, and the generalizable performance of transformer models seems to improve
 \* even over domain\-specific models \- with increasing
 scale.
-While this may not necessarily mean that artificialgeneral intelligence is imminent, we would be unwise to underestimate the impact that the weaponization of large natural language processing models trained on a corpus of the worlds source code and vulnerability
+While this may not necessarily mean that artificial general intelligence is imminent, we would be unwise to underestimate the impact that the weaponization of large natural language processing models trained on a corpus of the worlds source code and vulnerability